Politics of Bermuda: History

 The elected House of Assembly was created in 1620 under that the Somers Isles Company, functioning as a Lower House of the Parliament of Bermuda with the Council acting as the Upper House until 1888, when the Council was split into an Executive Council (which later became the Cabinet) and a Legislative Council as the Upper House.
 As there was originally no Deputy Governor, the President of The Council could find himself temporarily acting as Governor in the event of the absence, incapacitation or death of the Governor (or during an interregnum, which occasionally resulted from a retiring Governor departing Bermuda before the arrival of his replacement) until the mid-19th Century, after which the senior military (army, rather than naval) officer in Bermuda assumed the role of Officer Administering the Government during the absence of the Governor.

 Voting was originally restricted to males, but (unlike the franchise for the national House of Commons) there was no property qualification as virtually all private land in Bermuda belonged to absentees until the 1630s, when the falling profits of Bermudian tobacco led many of the Company's adventurers to sell their landholdings, usually to the agents or tenants who occupied them (a property qualification would ultimately be introduced to minimise the number of coloured and poor white islanders who could vote).
 When the numbers of non-white landowners began to increase, a minimum value was established for the properties which entitled their owners to vote.
 In 1960, this was £60.
 A man could vote in each parish in which he owned sufficiently valuable land – giving the richest whites as many as nine votes each if they so desired.

 Since 1968 Bermuda has had a constitution that sets out its structure of government.
 The constitution provides the island with formal responsibility for internal self-government, while the British Government retains responsibility for external affairs, defence, and security.
 The Bermudian Government is always consulted on any international negotiations affecting the territory.
 Legislative power is vested in both the government and the Parliament.
 The party system is dominated by the Progressive Labour Party and the One Bermuda Alliance, while prior to 1998 it had been dominated by the United Bermuda Party.

 Executive branch

 The Governor is appointed by the Monarch.
 The Governor invites the leader of largest party in Parliament to form a government as Premier.
 The premier is head of government and leader of the majority party in the elected House of Assembly.
 The Cabinet is composed of 14 members selected by the premier from among members of the bicameral parliament consisting of the nominated Senate and the House of Assembly.

 The Governor appoints a number of senior government positions, including the puisne judges, police commissioner, the auditor general and the parliamentary registrar.

 Cabinet

+Following the 2025 Bermudian general election, a new cabinet was appointed: